HeresJohnny5/100-days-of-code/log.md

 **Progress**: Today I continued to dabble with testing using Mocha while saving data in a MongoDB database.
 I swear one of these days I'll truly understand ES6 Promises, Callbacks and Asynchronous Code.

 **Thoughts**: Unfortunately I was not able to code much today due to several work responsibilities and meetings.
 I continued to push through [The Complete Developers Guide to MongoDB](https://www.udemy.com/the-complete-developers-guide-to-mongodb/) by Stephen Grider.
 As mentioned above I'm still struggling with ES6 Promises and Asynchronous Code.

+## Day 19: February 8, 2018

+**Progress**: So lunch time comes, my laptop is open, I'm primed and ready for an hour of code.
+One second later a bug I never encountered before causes me to debug for said hour.
+Problem is the error is still not solved.
+I decided to take a break and invest some time into Stephen Grider's **The Complete Developers Guide to MongoDB**.
+I reinforced my knowledge of *Schemas*, *Models*, *Model Instances*, *Model Queries*, and *Test Driven Development*.

+**Thoughts**: Encountering the problem I mentioned above was quite frustrating, especially considering the Trello board I created has little to no wiggle room.
+Lesson of the day, patience is key, don't fear errors and reach out to the community when necessary.
+Also, it's important to understand that no matter how organized you are, more often than not things will not go as planned and that's OK.